pirwlan/markovs_little_supermarket/README.md

-To do so, I used Markov Chain, a stochastic model used for simulate a sequence of events, based on the current state of the system.
+To do so, I used Markov Chains, a stochastic model used for simulate a sequence of events, based on the current state of the system.
 In this example, the customer's transition between the individual aisles are the transition between states.